 The Small MS4 General Permit for the City of Texarkana, Texas is available online (PDF).
 Additional information on the requirements of the general permit is available in the Fact Sheet and Executive Director's Preliminary (PDF) Decision.

 If you see a suspicious discharge, trash or debris in storm drains, illegal dumping down a storm drain, in a ditch, etc. please report it by calling 903-798-3948, fill out this form, or by emailing Stormwater Management.
-Provide as much information as possible; license plate of car, what they appear to be dumping, location, etc., and a Stormwater employee will investigate the situation.
+Provide as much information as possible; license plate of car, what they appear to be dumping, location, etc., and a Stormwater employee will investigate the situation within 48 hours (business days).
 Training is available (PDF)